 Envy is mental "anti-matter."
 It is auto-destructive.

-This is why envy is so irrational and paradoxical.
-It arises out of nowhere and then tries to obliterate what good is perceived as present and available.
+Envy is so irrational and paradoxical because it polarizes and tries to delete it perceived negative part.
+Envy is a natural distinguishing default but so reactive that it requires rational containment to modulate it toward alignment with reality.
 Speculations about the evolutionary roots of fear, predation, and xenophobia directly correlate with these ideas.
-When these prehistoric survival mechanisms go awry, a "no win-no win" alienation scenario is set up and becomes maximally self-defeating.
+When these evolutionary survival mechanisms go awry, a "no win-no win" alienation scenario is set up and becomes maximally self-defeating.

 This nonconscious modus operandi of self-sabotage may be the "Grand Paradox" of the human mind--still present to this day, and eerily influential.